Insulin pumps

 An automated insulin delivery system is made up of an insulin pump plus a continuous glucose monitor (CGM) plus an algorithm that links the 2 devices together, enabling them to “talk” to each other.

-• An AID is similar to a standard insulin pump with one major difference – they have algorithms that can receive blood glucose readings from a CGM and calculate how much basal insulin to deliver based on your current and predicted glucose values.
+• An AID is like a standard insulin pump with one major difference – they have algorithms that can receive blood glucose readings from a CGM and calculate how much basal insulin to deliver based on your current and predicted glucose values.

 • When a bolus dose is needed for a meal and/or correction, these systems also have calculators that can suggest a bolus amount.